johnmichaelkuczynski/6HomeworkHelper-1/replit.md

 1. **Input Processing**:
    - User submits text or uploads files
    - Files are processed for text extraction
-   - Content is validated and stored
+   - Content is validated and analyzed for graph requirements

 2. **AI Processing**:
-   - Extracted text is sent to selected LLM provider
+   - Extracted text is sent to selected LLM provider with graph detection
    - AI generates detailed solution with step-by-step explanations
+   - If graphs are required, AI also provides structured graph data
-   - Response is stored with metadata
+   - Response and graph data are processed and stored

+3. **Graph Generation** (when required):
+   - Graph data is extracted from AI response
+   - Chart.js generates professional graphs on server
+   - Graph images are encoded and stored alongside solutions

-3. **Output Generation**:
+4. **Output Generation**:
    - Solutions are rendered with mathematical notation
+   - Generated graphs are displayed above text solutions
-   - Content is formatted for display and export
+   - Content is formatted for display and export with integrated graphs
-   - Users can edit, save, or export results
+   - Users can edit, save, or export complete solutions

 ## External Dependencies